swap-dot-io/swap-io-clmm/SECURITY.md

 - **Reward Time:** 3 business days
 - **Resolution Time:** 14 days

-## Payout Information
+## ℹ️ Payout Information

-Payouts are handled directly by the swap.io team and are denominated in USD.
-Payouts can be made in USDC or SOL on the Solana network.
+Rewards are administered and paid out by [Hackenproof](https://hackenproof.com/programs/swap-dot-io-smart-contracts).
+All payouts are denominated in USD, with rewards issued in USDC or SOL on the Solana network.
+Hackenproof reviews and confirms each reported bug before processing the payout.

-## Out of Scope & Rules
+## 🚫 Out of Scope & Rules

 The following vulnerabilities are excluded from rewards under this bug bounty program: